Agritourism Header Image

 Faculty and Community

-Our Agriculture faculty are enthusiastic, well-liked, and approachable.
+Our Agriculture Department faculty are enthusiastic, well-liked, and approachable.
 They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
 Sheridan College’s strong relationships with local and national industries in range land management, wildlife management, and agriculture present students with unique opportunities to expand their college experiences.

-Agritourism and Career Opportunities
+Career Opportunities

-Earning a Certificate in Agritourism will prepare you to start your own agritourism venture to increase profitability of your agricultural operation or to work within this growing industry.
+Earning a certificate in agritourism will prepare you to start your own agritourism venture to increase profitability of your agricultural operation or to work within this growing industry.
 Potential agritourism opportunities include:

 • Guest Ranch